consensualsoftware/consensual_software/consulting.md

 # Consulting

 Looking to improve your company's product but not quite sure where to start?
-For a more in-depth look into your product workflow and technical stack, contact Danielle at hi@consensualsoftware.com.
+Consensual Software will provide a more in-depth look into your product workflow and technical stack.
+For more information contact Danielle at hi@consensualsoftware.com..